isomerpages/moe-mayflowersec/_curriculum/Departments/Humanities.md

 <p>If you have any questions or would like to know more about our curriculum,
 please contact us.</p>
 <h2>Notable Programmes &amp; Events</h2>
+<h4>Overseas Learning Journeys</h4>
+<p>A Humanities trip to Vietnam was organised in 2024, providing students
+with experiential learning opportunities that deepened their understanding of historical, cultural, and socio-political contexts.
+This immersive experience allowed students to draw connections between classroom concepts and real-world applications, fostering a greater appreciation for global issues and cross-cultural understanding.
+Through guided reflections, discussions, and on-site activities, students developed a more nuanced perspective on history, geography and social studies, enhancing their curiosity and engagement.
+Watch our <a href="https://drive.google.com/file/d/1idkXo70hdrroRYIJD-GRc_KsGhb_0dvz/view?usp=sharing" rel="noopener nofollow" target="_blank">photo montage of the trip here</a>.</p>
 <h4>Investigative Projects</h4>
 <p>With inquiry-based learning as the cornerstone, students of all levels
 embark on Geographical Investigations.
 Lower Secondary students also work